KrizKodez/DelegateGPOPermissions/README.md

 <img width="638" height="244" alt="Delegation settings after the script" src="https://github.com/user-attachments/assets/cd6c7f7c-4c83-453f-941d-8e72f7e22f35" />

-Only creating GPOs is not enough so we must also give the group the needed 'Link GPOs' permission on all OU which should be managed by this group:
+Only creating GPOs is not enough so we must also give the group the needed 'Link GPOs' permission on all OUs which should be managed by this group:

 <img width="941" height="602" alt="Delegation settings to allow GPO Linking" src="https://github.com/user-attachments/assets/5b5ba39a-f2ff-44ee-8a1f-19d53ff12ceb" />

+You could use as much groups as you want but each member of each group may only be a member of exactly one group otherwise the script reports an error because it does not know which group it must use to replace the user trustee.

 ## Contributing
 All PowerShell developers or Active Directory experts are very welcome to help and make the code better, more readable or contribute new ideas.